ecmwf/earthkit-data/docs/guide/sources.rst

 stream
 --------------

-.. py:function:: from_source("stream", stream, group_by=1)
+.. py:function:: from_source("stream", stream, batch_size=1)
   :noindex:

   The ``stream`` will read data from a stream, which can be an FDB stream, a standard Python IO stream or any object implementing the necessary stream methods.
 At the moment tt only works for GRIB data.

   :param stream: the stream
-  :param bool group_by: defines how many GRIB messages are consumed from the stream and kept in memory at a time. ``groub_by=0`` means all the messages will be loaded and stored in memory.
+  :param bool batch_size: defines how many GRIB messages are consumed from the stream and kept in memory at a time. ``groub_by=0`` means all the messages will be loaded and stored in memory.

   When ``groub_by`` is not zero ``from_source`` gives us a stream iterator object.
 During the iteration temporary objects are created for each message then get deleted when going out of scope.

   In the examples below, for simplicity, we create a file stream from a GRIB file and read it as a "stream".
-By default (``group_by=1``) we will consume one message at a time:
+By default (``batch_size=1``) we will consume one message at a time:

   .. code-block:: python